 When you are looking for a job but have never worked before, it is very important to get your hands dirty by starting with whatever opportunities you get.
-Being able to go out, gaining some experiences and making your presence felt is really pivotal at this stage.
-Salary, position, profile of the company, or the industry come secondary.
+Being able to go out, gaining some experiences, and making your presence felt is really pivotal at this stage.
+Salary, position, the profile of the company, or the industry come secondary.

 Get some experience, work hard and sincerely, master new skills.
-Be ready to be positive about everything you do, start loving it and enjoying it.
+Be ready to be positive about everything you do, start loving it, and enjoying it.
 Once you have gained some experience, you would gradually be in a place to assess where do you want to go next from there.

 3. Refresh your skills and knowledge – get certified or join a course

-When you have a long career gap or never worked before, going back to School for any certifications, professional courses or diploma are good options.
+When you have a long career gap or never worked before, going back to School for any certifications, professional courses or diplomas are good options.
 You may join any part-time or online programs or do any certification to upgrade yourself.